Sue's Weight Loss Story

 Exercising 1985

 Rehabbing after my illness, I started walking nightly and pushed the distance up to 1.8 miles every night.
-So I figured now that I was mobile, I would quickly lose the weight I'd gained during my ill period.
+So I figured now that I was mobile, the weight would drop off.
 WRONG.
-Lost down to 203 and then, my body stopped losing and started to slowly gain.
+Lost a few lbs and then, slowly started to re-gain.
 I blamed myself of course..

 Basically, I had found out that diets didn't work.
 But what DID work?
 Some people were able to keep reasonably slim.
 How did they do it?
 Most of them could not tell me.
 I interviewed people and read a lot of books over the years looking for "the way".
 I knew there has to be a way.
 I just had to find it.
 Meanwhile I sort of half dieted and stayed "somewhere" in the mid 200's.

 As I got older, if I tried to do a 1000 calorie diet, first thing that happened was I got very ill.
-If I ignored the illness, I got sicker.
-Less fun than being fat - was really stopped in my tracks, not willing to do anything dangerous or risky, not willing to try another useless diet.
+Although I blamed this on dieting, I found out later, it was the congenital B12 shortage at blame.

 Square Dancing 1990

-We took square dancing lessons in 1990 - went 3-4 times a week.
+I started playing violin for square dance bands in the 1970's and was intrigued with square dancing, something I really enjoyed in school!.
+So in 1990's, we took square dancing lessons - went 3-4 times a week.
 Also son moved out and I had problems with IBS and lack of appetite and depression.
 Started losing weight.
 Lost down to 189, lowest I'd been in years.
-Unfortunately, DH hurt his foot and that was the end of square dancing but I had seen that A LOT of exercise DID have an affect on weight loss.
+Unfortunately, hubby's ankle swelled up with gout and that was the end of square dancing but I had seen that A LOT of exercise DID have an affect on weight loss.
 Gained back to ?.
 (I didn't stay down at 189 longer than a day or so, unfortunately).

 What I learned: having an exercise partner who is a couch potato can be hard on your program!
-Also bulimia works somewhat. :)
+Also bulimia works a bit but not for long without causing a lot of damage. :)

 From March 1993 on, I had a job where I could not ride my bicycle to work and it was full time so I was tired when I got home.
 So the small amount of exercise I was doing, went... out the window.
 By June 1993, I found I felt great except if I walked a block, I felt like I swallowed a can of drano.
 Also when I walked up the stairs daily (one flight) my secretary kept saying she was afraid she'd have to call an ambulance because I would be so out of breath and coughing etc. In other words, I was fine if I didn't MOVE! :)

-Around that time, a friend of mine only a couple of years older who was like me, a parttime exerciser, had a quadruple coronary bypass surgery.
+Around that time, a friend of mine only a couple of years older who was like me, a part-time exerciser, had quadruple coronary bypass surgery.
 This really scared me.
 I SO did NOT want to go there.

 I went to the doctor and had blood pressure of 170/100 and I asked him if exercise would help lower it.
 "Did your parents have hypertension?" he asked.
 "Yes, my mother," I replied.
 "Then, no, nothing will help it - it's hereditary!" he said.